+Although hydroponics system concept is popularly practiced when growing veggies, fruits, and flowers, there is a rising trend of growing animal feed-stock via hydroponics technology popularly known as hydroponic fodder.
 Hydroponics technology (growing of plants in inert media without soil) has revolutionized conventional farming and many farmers today are using it as an alternative mean to get more output with less resources.
-Although the hydroponics concept is popularly practiced in order to grow veggies, fruits, and flowers, there is a rising trend of growing animal feedstock via hydroponics technology popularly known as hydroponics fodder.
+In this post, we are going to look at the advantages and disadvantages of hydroponic fodder.

 Hydroponics fodder is made from sprouting crops such as barley.
 Clover, cow peas, oats, sorghum, and corns.
 This type of feed-stuff has immense benefits to the animals as they contain high nutrition value.